Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Classes/Fighter/Fighter.md

 #### Level 3: Fighter Subclass
 You gain a [[Fighter subclass]] of your choice.
 A subclass is a specialization that grants you features at certain Fighter levels.
 For the rest of your career, you gain each of your subclass's features that are of your Fighter level or lower.
 #### Level 4: Ability Score Improvement
-You gain the [[Ability Score Improvement]] feat (see "[[Rules/Playing the Game/Character Creation/Feats]]") or another feat of your choice for which you qualify.
+You gain the [[Ability Score Improvement]] feat (see "[[Feats]]") or another feat of your choice for which you qualify.
 You gain this feature again at Fighter levels 6, 8, 12, 14, and 16.
 #### Level 5: Extra Attack
 You can attack twice instead of once whenever you take the [[Actions#Table Actions|Attack action]] on your turn.
 #### Level 5: Tactical Shift